vib-bic-training/HPC_bioimage_analysis/Chapters/chapter2.md

 12. Other endpoints:
 - VSC KU Leuven tier2 scratch (Tier-2 KUL): /scratch/xxx/vscxxxyy
 - VSC UGENT Tier2 filesystem (Tier-2 UGent): /scratch/gent

+## Where to put your data and your code (RDM)
+- code should go on your group/ lab github| gitlab
+- active data can stored on ManGO (for KUL and those linked to it)
+- raw data should be deposited on institutional archive or external archive (EMPIAR and Bioimage archive)